Kiali-QE/jaeger-instrumentation-performance-tests/TestResults/2017December7.md

 ## Results

-The results shown below are throughput reported by JMeter in operations per second (i.e. a GET on an endpoint = 1 operation.)
+The results shown below are throughput as reported by JMeter in operations per second (i.e. a GET on an endpoint = 1 operation.)
 For this test run there are 2 operations per iteration for a total of 2,000,000 opertions.
-The `/singleSpan` endpoing creates one trace, while the `/spanWithChild` endpoint creates 2 traces, so each test run creates a total of 3,000,000 traces.
+The `/singleSpan` endpoint creates one trace, while the `/spanWithChild` endpoint creates 2 traces, so each test run creates a total of 3,000,000 traces.

 | App/Tracer|NONE| NOOP| JAEGER Collector Sampling 1.0 |JAEGER Collector(3 Pods) Sampling 1.0 | JAEGER Collector(6 Pods) Sampling 1.0 |